 This FLORIS software update comes at an opportune time for the industry.
-Just recently, Siemens released the first commercial wake steering product, which was developed with support from Fleming’s team.
+Just recently, Siemens released the first commercial wake steering product.

 “We put out validated open source software, which plays an important role in allowing the wind industry to compare their models and assess the wider application of advanced wind farm control strategies,” King said.